Navigational guideline for ships - Handling the salvage of another ship

 In towing operation, the Master shall pay attention to the following matters:

-• Consider the selection of the route and anchoring for Refuge if required; and
+Consider selecting the route and anchoring for Refuge if required; and